-The Company has a history of net losses.
-During the years ended December 31, 2022 and 2021 the Company incurred losses of \$22.60 million and \$21.9 million, respectively.
-At December 31, 2022, the Company had an accumulated deficit of \$277 million and working capital deficiency of \$51.2 million.
-Significant amounts contributing to the December 31, 2022 working capital deficiency are the final Mercedes Mine acquisition payment of \$25.7 million, \$31.4 million in accounts payable, and deferred revenue plus streams of \$22.9 million.
-Cash and cash equivalents and short-term investments at December 31, 2022 were \$3.51 million compared to \$24.2 million at December 31, 2021.

-The Company may incur further losses in the development of its business.
-There is no certainty that the Company will operate profitably or provide a return on investment in the future.
+For the year ended December 31, 2023 the Company incurred comprehensive net losses of \$39.0 million and had an accumulated deficit of \$316.4 million (compared to a loss of \$22.6 million and an accumulated deficit of \$277.4 million for the year ended December 31, 2022).
+The Company may incur further losses in the development of its business and there is no certainty that the Company will operate profitably or provide a return on investment in the future.

-The Company has a history of negative cash flow from operating activities and actual production, cost and cash flow results may differ from those expected
+Production, cost and cash flow results may differ from those expected